goauthentik/authentik/website/integrations/services/argocd/index.md

 dex.authentik.clientSecret: <base 64 encoded value of the Client Secret from the Provider above>
 ```

-If using helm, the above can be added to `configs.secret.extra` like so, securely substituting the string however you see fit:
+If using Helm, the above can be added to `configs.secret.extra` in your ArgoCD Helm `values.yaml` file as shown below, securely substituting the string however you see fit:

 ```yaml
 configs: